protecode-sc/helm-chart/README.md

 `frontend.web.vacuumDays` accepts days in quite liberal crontab-format.
 Examples are `sunday`, to vacuum only on sunday, `mon,wed,fri,sun` to vacuum on monday, wednesday, friday and sunday and `mon-sun` to vacuum daily.

+`frontend.web.csrfTrustedOrigins` allows specifying list of trusted origins for unsafe requests.
+This is needed for example when TLS is not terminated in BDBA Ingress, but there is application load balancer terminating TLS.

 #### SMTP Configuration